Mac Meissner betting profile: Sony Open in Hawaii - PGA TOUR

 Meissner's advanced stats and rankings

-- Meissner has an average of 0.385 Strokes Gained: Off-the-Tee in his past five tournaments, showing solid performance off the tee.
+- Meissner posted an average of 0.385 Strokes Gained: Off-the-Tee in his last five tournament starts.

-- His Strokes Gained: Approach the Green average of 0.332 in his past five starts demonstrates consistent iron play.
+- In terms of Strokes Gained: Approach the Green, Meissner averaged 0.332 in his past five starts.

-- Around the greens, Meissner has posted a strong 0.404 Strokes Gained: Around-the-Green average in his past five tournaments.
+- Around the green, Meissner delivered a 0.404 Strokes Gained: Around-the-Green mark in his last five tournaments.

-- On the putting surface, Meissner has averaged -0.012 Strokes Gained: Putting in his past five starts, indicating near-average performance with the putter.
+- On the greens, Meissner posted a -0.012 Strokes Gained: Putting average in his past five starts.

 All stats in this article are accurate for Meissner as of the start of the Sony Open in Hawaii.